ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> The smallest act of kindness is worth more than the grandest intention.
+> If we could see the miracle of a single flower clearly, our whole life would change.
 >
-> - Oscar Wilde
+> - Buddha
 <!-- END_JOKE_SECTION -->